who are we?

 Science: Purposeful Design

-Social Studies: Story of the World (1-8)
+Social Studies: Embedded within ELA curriculum; Story of the World (6-8)

 Bible: Developed in-house